 The governmental funds are accounted for using a flow of current financial resources measurement focus.
-Under this measurement focus, only current assets and current liabilities are generally included on the balance sheet.
+Under this measurement focus, only current assets, current liabilities, and current deferred inflows/outflows of resources are generally included on the balance sheet.
 The Statement of Revenues, Expenditures and Changes in Fund Balance reports on the sources and uses of current financial resources.